reductstore/website/blog/2024-01-13-implement-data-streaming-pytorch/index.md

 ## Implementing a Buffered Shuffle Iterable Dataset
 Normally, the entire training set is shuffled after each epoch to avoid over fitting.
 However, in our scenario, we don't have the full data available on disk, and we don't have all the indexes of the pictures in the database neither.
 We provide a start and stop index to the database, and it returns the data in that range.
 So, we can't shuffle the data in the database, and we can't shuffle the data in memory either.

 Implementing a Buffered Shuffle Iterable Dataset in PyTorch is a trade-off to be able to shuffle the data we fetch from the remote server.
-This works, but we have to be careful not to get duplicates when using several workers, and we need to define a different data stream for each seperate process.
+This works, but we have to be careful not to get duplicates when using several workers, and we need to define a different data stream for each separate process.

 One way to handle this, is to look at the worker information for each separate process and request different data ranges from the database.